Harshithdevelopss1/Clean-mtab-config/README.md

 # Clean-mtab-config
-A simple and clean configuration file to use for the 'mtab' chrome extension.
+A simple and clean way to spice things up in your chromium browser!

 How to use:
 1. Install the extension mtab: https://chromewebstore.google.com/detail/mtab/fdaphilojaklgkoocegabckfanjoacjg